 If you manage 5% annual investment growth you would hit the million-pound mark in 25 years with £20,000 invested each year.
 However, with a higher return of 7%, it would only take 21 years.
 Achieving a 2% return would stretch the necessary time to 34 years, which illustrates why long-term investors avoid holding too much cash.
 Low returns are a severe impediment to meeting retirement or other goals.

-Going forward stock market returns could be lower than they have been historically, especially if economic growth and rates of inflation are lower.
-Yet the likelihood is that over the longer term the stock market represents an excellent way to generate an inflation-beating return on your money, and the recent market sell-off potentially opens up an opportunity for those that can look to the longer term.
+Going forward, stock market returns could be lower than they have been historically.
+Yet the likelihood is that over the longer term the stock market represents an excellent way to generate an inflation-beating return on your money.

 The size of any ISA portfolio is a function of two things: how much is put in and the return generated.
 With many demands on our money, it may not be realistic for many people to use their full ISA allowance each year, but the more you save and the earlier you do so the better.